 Example: You want to lose weight to look good in your clothes.
 Why?
 So you can wear whatever you want without camouflaging extra weight.
 Why?
 To have confidence.
 Why?
 To feel good or happy.

 It may not seem like it, but you always have options.
 It seems like others force you into things, but bottom line: you decide.

 Will you make an exception to your diet, go a little off track or hold the line no matter what?
 It’s a personal choice and will be influenced by your goals, the ability to get back on track afterward, and the occasion.

-3. Strategies for a Plan of Action
+3. Your Plan of Action for Holiday Weight Loss

 What will and won’t you eat?
 How will you turn down food?
 What will you say?
 Will there be healthy substitutes?
-Which of these tips will you use and how will you use them?
+Which of these tips can you use and how will you use them?
 Be realistic and if this is your first time making different choices, take baby steps with your plan.
 Write it down, imagine the event with the outcome you want, the choices you’ll make and how you will feel before, during, and especially after it is over.

-4. Keep Your Promises
+4. Keep Your Promises and Succeed

 Commit out loud or on paper.
 When you make a promise to yourselves you strengthen your determination.